 Where this shoe is not ideal in my opinion is for long-distance running where you may want something with more comfort or that’s more efficient, and it’s not a high-performance shoe so if you are going for a PR on race day consider a quicker model like the Hyperion Tempo or Hyperion Elite 2.

 Breathable but still heavily padded

 The shoe has plenty of venting perforations on the upper, more than the past version and it breathes adequately.

 But, it is a heavily padded shoe so it’s still a bit warm.
 It’s satisfactory but on the hottest of days, you may consider other shoes.
-Because of that, we scored it a 3 out of 5 on our breathability test.
+Because of that, I scored it a 3 out of 5 on our breathability test.
 The perforations allow heat to escape but it takes some pressure before they started to really vent in our tests which is why they run a touch warm.

 Some heel slip and no gusseted tongue